shanmathig/bootcamp-f23-shanmathi/exer7/README.md

   );
 ```

+When we want to route to a page without stating the element we can use the `useNavigate()` hook!
+First, you will need to import it using `import { useNavigate } from "react-router-dom";`.
+Then, inside your function but above the return add `const navigate = useNavigate();`.
+When you want to link to a page, say inside a button, insert `navigate("/path");`.

-Incroporate links between the three pages using this format and make sure that homescreen links to the `LinesPage.js` four separate times with four separate props representing the lines.
+Incorporate some form of links between the three pages using React-Router-Dom and ensure that the home screen links to the `LinesPage.js` four separate times with four separate props representing the lines.

 **Requirements:**
 - Create a `Home.js` and `About.js`.
 - Use React routing to link between `LinesPage.js`, `Home.js`, and `About.js`.
+- When routing from `Home.js` to `LinesPage.js` there needs to be four separate links titled by line and linking to `LinesPage.js` with each line's props.
+- Create a 0.5-2 minute demo video to showcase your project's functionality (this is again just so that we don't have to go through and install dependencies/deal with versioning errors for every exercise)

 ## Display Example